ram-parameswaran/vault-oss-k3s/README.md

 #### From the Multipass instance

-`write-license.sh` bootstraps Vault semi-automatically.
-This script asks for & applies the license, launches Vault and its agent injector, and initialises Vault, storing your unseal key and root token in a newly generated `cluster-keys.json`.
+`install-vault.sh` bootstraps Vault semi-automatically.
+This script launches Vault and its agent injector, and initialises Vault, storing your unseal key and root token in a newly generated `cluster-keys.json`.

 Helm values are generated and written to `vault-overrides.yaml` by the `vault-overrides.sh` script based off the input given.

 - Run the provisioning script:

-`./write-license.sh`

-- Enter the name for your Kubernetes secret, which Kubernetes will use to store your Vault license in.

-- Paste the Vault Enterprise license string.
-This prompt uses `read -s` to avoid printing to screen so don't panic when nothing pops up.
+`./install-vault.sh`

 - Enter the name for the pod on which we'll be running Vault.